litedefi/litedefiswap-solidity/README.md

-# Uniswap contracts for the Tron blockchain
+# Uniswap contracts for the Litetokens blockchain

 Install dependencies: